-It might very well be assumed that when a political party develops a 'critical mass'1 of women MPs, that these women will seek to address issues in the community that are discriminatory against their sex, and that their party will begin to develop a more consciously positive attitude towards promoting (or at least not opposing) legislation designed to improve the status and well-being of women.
+It might be reasonably assumed that when a political party develops a 'critical mass'2 of women MPs these women will seek to address issues in the community that are discriminatory against their sex, and that their party will begin to develop a more consciously positive attitude towards promoting (or at least not opposing) legislation designed to improve the status and well-being of women.
 Indeed, in the case of a party in government, this trend is well illustrated in Australia by the Hawke Government's innovative legislation designed specifically to improve the status of women, during the period 1984-87.
-In the case of a party in opposition, however, the trend is much less clear-cut, and this paper explores some of the paradoxes in the roles of Australian Oppositions.
+In the case of a party in opposition, however, the trend is clear-cut, and this paper explores some paradoxes in the roles of Australian Oppositions.